NGL Straddle Strategy

 A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.

-Why this straddle structure on NGL specifically: NGL IV at 66.90% is mid-range versus its 1-year history, so strategy selection should anchor more to the directional thesis than to the IV regime, with a market-implied 1-standard-deviation move of approximately 19.18% (roughly $3.37 on the underlying).
+Why this straddle structure on NGL specifically: NGL IV at 49.80% is on the cheap side of its 1-year range, which favors premium-buying structures like a NGL straddle, with a market-implied 1-standard-deviation move of approximately 14.28% (roughly $2.56 on the underlying).
 The 63-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated NGL expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on NGL should anchor to the underlying notional of $17.57 per share and to the trader's directional view on NGL stock.
+Position sizing on NGL should anchor to the underlying notional of $17.91 per share and to the trader's directional view on NGL stock.

 NGL straddle setup

-The NGL straddle below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With NGL near $17.57, the first option leg uses a $18.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+The NGL straddle below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With NGL at $17.91 on that close, the first option leg uses a $18.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
 Premiums come from the bid/ask midpoint on the listed NGL chain at a 63-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 NGL shares for the stock leg in covered calls and collars).

 | Action | Type | Strike / Basis | Premium (est) |